ckeditor/ckeditor5/docs/installation/frameworks/react.md

 NODE_OPTIONS="--max-old-space-size=4096" yarn build
 ```

-### 2. Customizing one of the predefined builds
+### Customizing one of the predefined builds

 This option requires making changes to a {@link installation/getting-started/quick-start-other#building-the-editor-from-source predefined build} of your choice.
-Much like in [the case of online builder](#integrating-a-build-from-the-online-builder), you then need to place the custom editor's folder next to `src/` directory and add it as a dependency using `yarn add file` command.
+Much like in [the case of online builder](#using-the-ckeditor-5-online-builder), you then need to place the custom editor's folder next to `src/` directory and add it as a dependency using `yarn add file` command.

 Read more about customising a predefined build in the {@link installation/getting-started/installing-plugins Installing plugins} guide.

-### 3. Integrating the editor from source
+### Integrating the editor from source

-Integrating the rich text editor from source allows you to use the full power of the {@link framework/index CKEditor 5 Framework}.

 In this approach, you will include a CKEditor 5 {@link installation/advanced/integrating-from-source built from source}, so you will choose the editor creator you want and the list of plugins, etc. It is more powerful and creates a tighter integration between your application and the WYSIWYG editor, however, it requires adjusting your `webpack.config.js` to CKEditor 5 needs.